 It takes about R1500 per year, or R4 a day, to protect each hectare on Flower Valley Farm.
 That means ensuring the fynbos is cleared of any invasive alien plants, that any picking that takes place is done according to strict best practice criteria, that proper fire breaks protect the farm against wildfires, that people using the landscapes are trained to do so properly, and that trees planted in the indigenous forest are watered when necessary.
 It also allows us to closely monitor the activities on Flower Valley Farm – including the extremely rare fynbos species found here, and the animals that roam here, like the resident Cape Leopard.
 The result of this?
 A healthy, lush, protected, well-functioning landscape.

-by the end of 2016, to ensure the protection of this slice of fynbos heaven for 2016.
+by the end of the year, to ensure the protection of this slice of fynbos heaven.
 And you can help: by adopting a hectare for R1500 a year, or R125 a month.